ebuchman/blog/content/posts/coins-history.md

 this silver to be distributed to a large number of people, and doing it with their small denari would have required minting way too many coins.
-By now their denari contained only 0.1g of silver, compared to the English's 1.3g penny, or Charlemagnes 1.7g standard.
+By now their denari contained only 0.1g of silver, compared to the English's 1.3g penny, or Charlemagne's old 1.7g standard.
 So they made a new "great" coin, the _grossi_, worth 24 of the old denari, and weighing just under 2.2g.[^grossi] The old denari went on being minted, but came to be known as _piccoli_ for "little ones".
 Thus a new tier had been added to the monetary system, a large silver coin minted alongside